WriteTech-Hub/wth-write-a-thon/submissions/payout-mercyoyelude2/tutorial.md

 - Tested the `payouts to interledger wallet address` endpoint

 Additionally;
-- Basic knowledge on RESTful APIs
+- Basic knowledge of RESTful APIs
 - Node.js and npm/yarn installed
 - Axios for HTTP requests